Analytics Beginner

 • Many email platforms → appears as “direct” traffic

-The result: “direct” traffic is inflated and meaningless, and you can’t distinguish which campaigns drive high-converting visitors.
+The result: “direct” traffic is typically 20–40% inflated in sites without UTM discipline, making it impossible to understand which campaigns drive converting visitors.

-Now you can answer: “Which email subject line drove the most conversions?
-Which LinkedIn post attracted the best-converting visitors?
+• You can answer: “Which email subject line drove the most conversions?
 Which ad creative produced the lowest cost-per-conversion?”

 UTM Best Practices

-Inconsistent UTM naming corrupts your data. utm_source=LinkedIn and utm_source=linkedin appear as separate sources in GA4 (it’s case-sensitive).
-Establish a naming convention and document it:
+Inconsistent UTM naming corrupts your data permanently. utm_source=LinkedIn and utm_source=linkedin appear as two separate sources in GA4 (it’s case-sensitive). utm_medium=Email and utm_medium=email produce a split that makes your email analysis meaningless.

-Medium: lowercase, no spaces (cpc, email, social, organic)
+Medium: lowercase, no spaces (cpc, email, social, organic, referral)

-UTM parameters are for external traffic sources only.
-If you tag internal links (navigation, CTAs, related posts), you’ll overwrite the original session source data — every visitor who clicks that internal link will appear to have come from your internal UTM source, destroying attribution.
+UTM parameters are exclusively for external traffic sources.
+If you apply UTM tags to internal links (navigation, CTAs, related posts, banners), you overwrite the original session source data — every visitor who then clicks that internal link appears to have arrived from your “internal UTM source,” destroying attribution for the entire session.

 • All email newsletters and automated sequences

-• All paid ads (though Google Ads has auto-tagging — use that instead)
+• Paid ads (though Google Ads auto-tagging handles Google Ads — use that instead of manual UTMs)

 Frequently Asked Questions